mirage/ocaml-git/unikernel/empty-commit/README.md

-## A simple MirageOS to fetch a Git repository
+## A simple MirageOS to fetch & push an empty commit to a Git repository

 ```sh
 $ mirage configure